gbv/transformers/README.md

 records, used in GBV library union network (*Kommentare sind auch auf Deutsch möglich*).

-# Structure
+# Overview

-Each script is in one subdirectory named by input and output formats.
+Each transformer script is located in one subdirectory named by input and output formats.

 ## Unit tests

 Unit tests can be added in subdirectory `test`.
-There must be a script called `runtest.sh` to actually exectute the tests.
+There must be a script called `runtest.sh` in each transformer directory, to actually exectute the tests.
 Test should print output in Tests Anything Protocol (TAP) format.
+To run tests of all transformers, call `testall.sh`.

 [![Build Status](https://travis-ci.org/gbv/transformers.png)](https://travis-ci.org/gbv/transformers)

-See `testrunner` for useful bash functions to run tests
+See `testrunner` for useful bash functions to write tests.

 # List of transformers